0xPolygon/veblop-fee-split/README.md

 ## Overview

-This tool calculates fee distributions using an **interval-based allocation approach** that accurately tracks how stakes change over time while applying performance scores uniformly across all intervals:
+This tool calculates fee distributions using an **interval-based allocation approach** that accurately tracks how stakes and performance change over time:

-1. Queries `StakeUpdate` events from Ethereum's staking contract to track validator stake changes
+1. Given a start and end Polygon block, queries the corresponding (largest block with an equal or earlier timestamp) from Ethereum.
-2. Creates time intervals between consecutive stake updates (checkpoints)
+2. Queries `StakeUpdate` events from Ethereum's staking contract within this range (excluding the start and end blocks themselves - the start block is excluded because initial stakes are queried directly at that block; the end block is excluded because any stake updates there would only take effect in the next period, which is out of scope).
-3. Maps Ethereum timestamps to Polygon blocks and queries fee balances at each checkpoint
+3. Creates time intervals between these consecutive stake updates (including the start and end Ethereum timestamps found in 1.)
-4. Fetches validator performance scores from the Heimdall API for the entire period
+4. Maps the Ethereum timestamps at the end of each interval to a Polygon block (smallest block with an equal or later timestamp) and queries Polygon fee balances at each of these.
-5. For each interval:
+5. Maps the Ethereum timestamps at the end of each interval to a Heimdall block (smallest block with an equal or later timestamp) and queries validator performance scores at each of these.
-   - Allocates fees collected during that interval proportionally to validators based on their stake at the start of the interval
+6. For each interval allocates fees collected during that interval proportionally to validators based on:
-   - Applies the performance score (from the total period) uniformly across all intervals
+   - their stake at the start of the interval
-6. Sums allocations across all intervals to calculate total fees per validator
+   - their performance during the interval
-7. Validates all calculations and generates multiple output formats
+7. Sums allocations across all intervals to calculate total fees per validator

 The calculation uses the PIP-65 formula: `Rv = (Sv × Pv / Σ(Sv × Pv)) × Pool_interval`

 Where:
 - `Rv` = Validator reward for an interval
 - `Sv` = Validator's staked amount at the start of the interval
-- `Pv` = Performance score (0-1) from the total period
+- `Pv` = Performance score (number of signed milestones) during the interval
 - `Pool_interval` = Fees collected during interval × (1 - 0.26) [74% after block producer commission]

 ## Prerequisites